lorensen/VTKExamples/src/VTKFileFormats.md

 ```

 The attributes of the _DataArray_ elements are described as follows:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; type — The data type of a single component of the array.
 This is one of Int8, UInt8, Int16, UInt16, Int32, UInt32, Int64, UInt64, Float32, Float64.
-Note: the 64-bit integer types are only supported if VTK_USE_64BIT_IDS is on (a CMake variable—see “CMake” on page 8) or the platform is 64-bit.
+Note: the 64-bit integer types are only supported if VTK_USE_64BIT_IDS is on (a CMake variable—see “CMake” on [page 10](https://www.kitware.com/products/books/VTKUsersGuide.pdf#page=24)) or the platform is 64-bit.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Name — The name of the array.
 This is usually a brief description of the data stored in the array.